-- 3.1 Articles of Amendment and Restatement of Orchid Island Capital, Inc. (filed as Exhibit 3.1 to the Company's Registration Statement on Amendment No. 1 to Form S-11 (File No. 333-184538) filed on November 28, 2012 and incorporated herein by reference). - 3.2 Certificate of Correction of Orchid Island Capital, Inc. (filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K filed on February 22, 2019 and incorporated herein by reference). - 3.3 Articles of Amendment to the Articles of Amendment and Restatement of the Company (filed as Exhibit 3.1 to the Company's Current Report on Form 8-K filed on August 30, 2022 and incorporated herein by reference). - 3.4 Amended and Restated Bylaws of Orchid Island Capital, Inc. (filed as Exhibit 3.1 to the Company's Current Report on Form 8-K filed on December 13, 2022 and incorporated herein by reference). - 4.1 Specimen Certificate of common stock of Orchid Island Capital, Inc. (filed as Exhibit 4.1 to the Company's Registration Statement on Amendment No. 1 to Form S-11 (File No. 333-184538) filed on November 28, 2012 and incorporated herein by reference). - 10.1 2023 Long Term Incentive Compensation Plan\+ - 31.1 Certification of Robert E. Cauley, Chief Executive Officer and President of the Registrant, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.\ - 31.2 Certification of George H. Haas, IV, Chief Financial Officer of the Registrant, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002.\ - 32.1 Certification of Robert E. Cauley, Chief Executive Officer and President of the Registrant, pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.\\ - 32.2 Certification of George H. Haas, IV, Chief Financial Officer of the Registrant, pursuant to 18 U.S.C.
-Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.\\
+- 3.1 Articles of Amendment and Restatement of Orchid Island Capital, Inc. (filed as Exhibit 3.1 to the Company's Registration Statement on Amendment No. 1 to Form S-11 (File No. 333-184538) filed on November 28, 2012 and incorporated herein by reference). - 3.2 Certificate of Correction of Orchid Island Capital, Inc. (filed as Exhibit 3.2 to the Company's Annual Report on Form 10-K filed on February 22, 2019 and incorporated herein by reference). - 3.3 Articles of Amendment to the Articles of Amendment and Restatement of the Company (filed as Exhibit 3.1 to the Company's Current Report on Form 8-K filed on August 30, 2022 and incorporated herein by reference). - 3.4 Amended and Restated Bylaws of Orchid Island Capital, Inc. (filed as Exhibit 3.1 to the Company's Current Report on Form 8-K filed on December 13, 2022 and incorporated herein by reference). - 4.1 Specimen Certificate of common stock of Orchid Island Capital, Inc. (filed as Exhibit 4.1 to the Company's Registration Statement on Amendment No. 1 to Form S-11 (File No. 333-184538) filed on November 28, 2012 and incorporated herein by reference). - 31.1 Certification of Robert E. Cauley, Chief Executive Officer and President of the Registrant, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 31.2 Certification of George H. Haas, IV, Chief Financial Officer of the Registrant, pursuant to Section 302 of the Sarbanes-Oxley Act of 2002. - 32.1 Certification of Robert E. Cauley, Chief Executive Officer and President of the Registrant, pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002. - 32.2 Certification of George H. Haas, IV, Chief Financial Officer of the Registrant, pursuant to 18 U.S.C.
+Section 1350 as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002.

-Exhibit 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are XBRL embedded within the Inline XBRL document.
-Exhibit 101.SCH Taxonomy Extension Schema Document XBRL Exhibit 101.CAL Taxonomy Extension Calculation Linkbase Document XBRL Exhibit 101.DEF Additional Taxonomy Extension Definition Linkbase Document Created XBRL Exhibit 101.LAB Taxonomy Extension Label Linkbase Document XBRL Exhibit 101.PRE Taxonomy Extension Presentation Linkbase Document XBRL Exhibit 104 Cover Page Interactive Data File (embedded within the Inline XBRL document) Filed herewit Furnished her ewith.
-Submitted ele ctronically herewith.
+Exhibit 101.INS Inline XBRL Instance Document - the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document.

+Exhibit 101.SCH Inline XBRL Taxonomy Extension Schema Document

+Exhibit 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document

+Exhibit 101.DEF Inline XBRL Additional Taxonomy Extension Definition Linkbase Document Created

+Exhibit 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document

+Exhibit 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document

+Exhibit 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

+- Filed herewith.

+- Furnished herewith.

+- Submitted electronically herewith.

-† Management contract or compensatory plan.
+- † Management contract or compensatory plan.